EMMA: End-to-End Multimodal Model for Autonomous Driving: Related Works

 \textbf{Vision language models for autonomous driving} have gained increasing interest, focusing on achieving explainable driving behavior and generalizability through end-to-end learning frameworks.
-DriveGPT4~\citep{xu2024drivegpt4} utilizes LLMs to both explain vehicle actions and predict control signals in an iterative Q\&A format.
+DriveGPT4~\citep{xu2024drivegpt4} and LMDrive~\cite{shao2024lmdrive} utilize LLMs to explain vehicle actions and predict control signals in an iterative Q\&A format.
 Drive Anywhere~\citep{wang2024drive} introduces patch-aligned feature extraction from MLLMs for text-based driving decision queries, while OmniDrive~\citep{wang2024omnidrive} features a 3D vision-language model design for reasoning and planning.
-Other approaches use MLLMs in graph-based VQA contexts (DriveLM~\citep{sima2023drivelm}), or apply chain-of-thought reasoning (DriveVLM~\citep{tian2024drivevlm}) to tackle multiple driving-related tasks.
-For non-end-to-end models, LLM-Drive~\citep{chen2024driving} leverages LLMs with object-level vector inputs for control planning.
-In contrast, our work studies the end-to-end fine-tuning of a state-of-the art MLLM for driving tasks, employing a generalist approach that emphasizes open-world driving capabilities.
+Other approaches use MLLMs in graph-based VQA contexts (\citep{sima2023drivelm}), integrate LLMs in a BEV-based planner (\citep{pan2024vlp}, or apply chain-of-thought reasoning (\citep{tian2024drivevlm,wang2024drivecot,bhattacharyya2023look}) to tackle multiple driving-related tasks.
+Modular architectures such as LLM-Drive~\citep{chen2024driving} leverage LLMs with object-level vector inputs for planning.
+In contrast, our work studies end-to-end fine-tuning of a state-of-the art MLLM for driving tasks, employing a generalist approach that emphasizes open-world driving capabilities.